Close Menu

 I was nervous about real paint and the cleanup involved, but digital painting lets my toddler explore cause and effect (I touch here, color appears there) without any mess.

-One tip: I look specifically for painting apps without a “gallery” feature, where he might accidentally stumble onto other people’s artwork.
-Blank canvas only.
+One tip: look specifically for painting apps without a “gallery” feature, where he might accidentally stumble onto other people’s artwork.

 You drag an arrow to tell a character to move right, then hit play to see if it works.